uber/nebula.gl/docs/api-reference/layers/editable-geojson-layer.md

   * If multiple features are selected, the user will be prevented from drawing.

+* `drawRectangleUsing3Points`: user can draw a new rectanglular `Polygon` feature by clicking three  corners of the rectangle.

+  * If no feature is selected, clicking will create a new `Point` feature and select it (by passing its index as `updatedSelectedFeatureIndexes`).

+  * If a `Point` feature is selected, clicking will convert it to a `LineString` and add the clicked position to it.

+  * If a `LineString` feature is selected, clicking will draw the rectangle.

+  * If multiple features are selected, the user will be prevented from drawing.

 * `drawCircleFromCenter`: user can draw a new circular `Polygon` feature by clicking the center then along the ring.

   * If no feature is selected, clicking will create a new `Point` feature and select it (by passing its index as `updatedSelectedFeatureIndexes`).